PDBharadwaj/Bipedal-Robot/README.md

 ---

+forward kinematics and inverse kinematics are the important concepts behind this leg movement control.
+**Forward kinematics:**
+when the joint parameters are known, the end effector move accordingly.

-### Task 2: Finding FK/IK of Arm Manipulator in XY Plane in Python Using matplotlib
+### Task 2: Finding FK/IK of Manipulator arm in XY Plane in Python Using matplotlib
 #### FORWARD KINEMATICS (FK)
 1. **Construct the DH Table**:
     - Defined the Denavit-Hartenberg (DH) parameters for the manipulator.